tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 5. Students Do: Hashing with Hashlib (10 min)

-Students will now hash two equivilalent messages and compare the outputs.
+In this activity, students will now hash two equivalent messages and compare the outputs.
 Then, they will modify one of the messages and compare again.

 **Files:**